openscad/openscad/README.md

 This site and it's subpages can also be helpful: http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Building_OpenSCAD_from_Sources

-Thank you for trying OpenSCAD.
+Thank you for using OpenSCAD.